swapnil-gawali/Android-Study-Material/01-Java-Basics.md

 ```

 3. **Compile-Time Checking:** It is checked at compile time so problem will not occur at runtime.
 The good programming
-   strategy says it is far better to handle the problem at compile time than runtime.
+   strategy says it is far better to handle the issue at compile time than runtime.

 ```java
 public class Main {